Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/example-application-migration/liveanalytics_influxdb_application_migration.md

 When migrating from Amazon Timestream for LiveAnalytics to InfluxDB V2, it's important to understand the key differences between SQL and Flux query languages:

+***(note)*** &rarr; InfluxDB V3 supports SQL with minor differences to the time specific functions from LiveAnalytics.
+See [SQL reference documentation](https://docs.influxdata.com/influxdb3/core/reference/sql/) for more info on SQL with InfluxDB V3.

 ### SQL vs. Flux

 | Feature | LiveAnalytics (SQL) | InfluxDB V2 (Flux) | Notes |